 Data augmentation.
-We divide the Southern California (Longitude: -120~-140, Latitude: 32~36) into a grid with $60 \times 40$ cells, each of which has 0.1 degree of longitude and latitude for about 11.1km (1 degree in kilometers is about 111km).
+We divide the Southern California (Longitude: -120~-140, Latitude: 32~36) into a grid with $60 \times 40$ cells, each of which has 1 degree of longitude and latitude (1 degree in kilometers is about 1111km).
 Firstly, it is easy to group events into daily intervals.
-Then, let x,y denote the longitude and latitude location of an event.
-All events are accumulated in corresponding cell where x,y fall into.
+Then, let x, y denote the longitude and latitude location of an event.
+All events are accumulated in corresponding cell where x, y fall into.
 The value of each cell is the mean of magnitudes of all events within the cell.
 As a result, each day is represented by a 2D image-like $60 \times 40$ matrix.